tma0si3/cr-examples/cr-rest-examples/README.md

 ## License

-The examples are made available under the terms of BSD 3-Clause License.
-See individual files for details.
+See the cr-examples top level README.md file for license details.